Arundel and South Downs: Boundaries

 The electorate was reduced to bring it within the permitted range by transferring out the two District of Mid Sussex wards and the Horsham District ward of Cowfold, Shermanbury & West Grinstead to their respectively-named constituencies; the District of Arun ward of Angmering & Findon was transferred to Worthing West.
-To partly compensate, the constituency was extended further northwards and westwards into the constituency/District of Chichester, gaining the town of Midhurst.
+To partly compensate, the constituency was extended further northwards and westwards into Chichester, gaining the town of Midhurst.

 History

 Results and EU referendum stance

 The constituency has been one of the safest Conservative seats since its creation in 1997.
 The 2024 result saw the eight consecutive victory for the Conservative Party; all wards, with the exception of Harting, voted for the Conservative candidate.

 Second-place runners-up have been, listed in order, four times a Liberal Democrat, once the UKIP candidate and once the Labour candidate.
 In line with regional trends, the highest percentage of the vote among these was the Liberal Democrat in 2010, with 27.9% of the vote.

 In June 2016, an estimated 50.3% of local adults voting in the EU membership referendum chose to remain in the European Union instead of to leave.
 This was defied in two January 2018 votes in Parliament by its MP, in line with his governing party's promise to adhere to the overall result of that referendum.

-The 2015-2017 status was as the 8th safest of the Conservative Party's 331 seats by percentage of majority.
+The 2015–2017 status was as the 8th safest of the Conservative Party's 331 seats by percentage of majority.